Asiana Treks and Tours

 Distance and Altitude Summary:

-The Panch Pokhari Trekking package offered by Asiana Treks and Tours for the 2025/2026 season is competitively priced to offer great value without compromising quality or safety.
-The cost typically ranges from USD 1100 to 1400 per person, depending on group size, season, and any additional services required.
-This all-inclusive pricing covers airport transfers, transportation to and from trekking start points, licensed guide and porter services, accommodation in guesthouses or teahouses, full board meals during trekking, permits, and trekking insurance support.
+The Panch Pokhari Trekking package offered by Asiana Treks and Tours for the 2025/2026 season is competitively priced, offering great value without compromising quality or safety.
+The cost typically ranges from USD 975 to USD depending on group size, season, and any additional services required.
+This all-inclusive pricing covers airport transfers, transportation to and from trekking start points, licensed guide and porter services, accommodation in guesthouses or teahouses, full-board meals during the trek, permits, and trekking insurance support.

-Asiana Treks and Tours emphasizes responsible tourism practices by ensuring fair wages for local staff and minimizing environmental impact.
+Asiana Treks and Tours emphasises responsible tourism practices by ensuring fair wages for local staff and minimising environmental impact.
 Optional add-ons, such as equipment rental, additional sightseeing tours in Kathmandu, or private guiding, can be arranged at extra cost.
 This transparent pricing allows trekkers to focus on their journey and enjoy the spiritual and natural wonders of Panch Pokhari without hidden fees or surprises.

 Cost Inclusions: